la2050/archive/_projects/2016/save-spaces-for-healthy-places.md

   3) understanding the linkage between lack of community resources and health;
   and 4) connecting them to civic engagement through their Neighborhood Councils and other pathways to activism.
+project_proposal_impact:
+  - Government responsiveness to residents’ needs
+  - Participation in neighborhood councils
+  - Rates of volunteerism
 category: connect
 body_class: tangerine